Depending on your circumstances, you may be able to get a discount on your council tax bill.

 If you've received a discount and exemption review letter from us, complete the form for us to confirm if you're still entitled to the discount or exemption.

-Contact us if you need more information about discount entitlements.
+Contact the benefits team if you need more information about discount entitlements.